raygun101/MarkupKit/README.md

 <UILabel class="bold, red" text="Bold Red Label"/>
 ```

-Note that, although attribute values in XML are always represented as strings, the property values in a template definition can be any valid type; for example, if a property accepts a numeric type, the value can be defined as a number in the JSON document.
-However, this is not stricly necessary since strings will automatically be converted to the appropriate type by KVC.
+Note that, although attribute values in XML are always represented as strings, property values in a template definition can be any valid JSON type, such as numbers or booleans.
+However, this is not stricly necessary, since strings are automatically converted to the appropriate type by KVC.

 ### Outlets
 The reserved "id" attribute can be used to assign a name to a view instance.
 This creates an "outlet" for the view that makes it accessible to calling code.
 Using KVC, MarkupKit "injects" the named view instance into the document's owner, allowing the application to interact with it.

-For example, the following markup declares a table view containing a `UITextField`.
+For example, the following markup creates a table view cell containing a `UITextField`.
 The text field is assigned an ID of "textField":

 ```xml
 <LMTableView>